Make a gift to help keep Atlanta Contemporary free, safe, and open to all.

 Sylvie Fortin is an independent curator, critic, and editor based in Montréal (Canada) and New York.
 She was Executive and Artistic Director of La Biennale de Montréal, Canada’s leading international contemporary art event, from 2013 to 2017, following her tenure as Editor-in-Chief, and later Executive Director/Editor, of ART PAPERS between 2004 and 2012.
 She was also Curator of Manif 5 – the 5th Québec City Biennial (2010).
 Her critical essays and reviews have been published in numerous periodicals, catalogues, and anthologies.

-Dr. Jordan Amirkhani is an art historian, critic, curator, and educator based in Washington, DC, where she serves as a Professorial Lecturer in Global Modern and Contemporary Art History at American University.
-Jordan received her PhD in the History and Philosophy of Art from the University of Kent in the United Kingdom in 2015, and has held academic posts at the University of Tennessee in Chattanooga and Canterbury Christchurch University in the UK and curatorial positions at The Royal Academy in London, England and The Phillips Collection in Washington, DC.
-Prior to her engagement as Juror for the CACNO’s Open Call exhibition, she organized exhibitions for The Moon Gallery at Berry College in Mt.
-Berry, Georgia and The Apothecary Gallery in Chattanooga, TN.
-Amirkhani has published scholarship on the Franco-Cuban Dada painter Francis Picabia, the British conceptual art collective Art & Language, and the Serbian feminist political action organization Grupa Spomenik, and writes criticism for a number of contemporary art publications including Artforum, Art Practical, Baltimore Arts, and Burnaway.org.
-Jordan’s work on contemporary art and artists working in the American Southeast garnered her a prestigious Creative Capital/Andy Warhol Foundation “Short-Form” Writing Grant in 2017 and two nominations for The Rabkin Prize in Arts Journalism in 2017 and 2018.
+Dr. Jordan Amirkhani is a Professorial Lecturer in Modern and Contemporary Art at American University in Washington, DC.
+She received her PhD in the History and Philosophy of Art at the University of Kent in the United Kingdom in 2015 and has published scholarship on the Franco-Cuban painter and polemicist Francis Picabia, the British conceptual art collective Art & Language, and the photographic work of Crow artist Wendy Red Star.
+Recent curatorial projects include Identity Measures, an exhibition of 23 New Orleans-based artists for the Contemporary Art Center of New Orleans’ 2019 Open Call exhibition, and DIALOGUES, an inaugural exhibition of 32 artists for STABLE—a subsidized studio, gallery, and educational space in northeast Washington, DC.
+In addition to her academic scholarship, Jordan also writes art criticism for a number of contemporary art publications including Artforum, Art Practical, Baltimore Arts, and Burnaway.org.
+Her emphasis on contextualizing contemporary art and artists working in the American Southeast garnered her a prestigious Creative Capital/Andy Warhol Foundation “Short-Form” Writing Grant in 2017 and three nominations for The Rabkin Prize in Arts Journalism in 2017, 2018, and 2019.

 Lisa Tuttle is an artist, curator, arts administrator, educator and writer.
 She has worked as a lead administrator with the Fulton County Public Art Program since 2003.
 Previously, she was the gallery director for both Nexus Contemporary Art Center (now Atlanta Contemporary) and the Atlanta College of Art, and the Visual Arts Director for The Arts Festival of Atlanta, where she oversaw NEA-funded site work projects, organized and curated temporary exhibitions of contemporary art including during the Olympics in 1996.
 As an artist, her work is interdisciplinary, lens-based and mixes mediums.
 She has completed several public art projects, including Harriet Rising, in collaboration with Alice Lovelace, which received an Americans for the Arts Public Art Network 2012 Year-in-Review award as one of the top 50 public art projects in the country.